Hardship grants for authors in financial difficulty.

 • A specific writing project (see the Authors’ Foundation)

-If you are in need of urgent mental help or support, visit our help pages for immediate support options or call Samaritans for free on 116 123.
+If you are in need of urgent support with your mental health, visit our help pages for immediate support options or call Samaritans for free on 116 123.

 Charity numbers 277018 / 327482 / 259845 / 212406